sanjitmukesh/ml-bot/README.md

 # ml-bot

-An ML bot that classifies messages as spam or legitimate using TensorFlow.
+A deep learning model that classifies messages as spam or legitimate using TensorFlow.

 ## Features
 - Preprocesses and vectorizes text messages